Getting information about a VM

 To get basic information about each VM you created, go to the management console

-You can also get basic information and metadata from inside a VM.
+You can also get basic information and metadata from within a VM.

 Getting information from outside a VM

-On the Virtual machines page in the Compute Cloud service, you can find a list of VMs in the folder and brief information for each of them.
+In Compute Cloud, the Virtual machines page gives a list of VMs in the folder and brief information on each of them.

-For more information about a certain VM, click the line with its name.
+For more information about a VM, click the row with its name.

 - Overview shows general information about the VM, including the IP addresses assigned to it.

-- Disks provides information about the disks attached to the VM.
+- Disks gives information about the disks attached to the VM.

-- File storages provides information about the file storage attached.
+- File storages provides information about the connected file storages.

-- Operations lists operations on the VM and resources attached to it, such as disks.
+- Operations lists operations on the VM and its resources, such as disks.

-- Monitoring shows information about resource consumption on the VM.
-You can only get this information from the management console or from inside the VM.
+- Monitoring shows information about VM resource consumption.
+You can only get this info from the management console or from within the VM.

 - Serial console provides access to the serial console if enabled when creating the VM.

 - Serial port provides information that the VM outputs to the serial port.
-To get this information via the API or CLI, follow the Getting serial port's output guide.
+To get this information via the API or CLI, follow Getting the serial port output.

 or --folder-id